publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schI/ptC/m__us_usc_t19_s3537.md

     (b) __Notice and public comment__

-    In any proceeding described in subsection (a) of this section, the Trade Representative shall—
+    In any proceeding described in subsection (a), the Trade Representative shall—

         (1)